xiix0/scam/README.md

-For courage mounteth with occasion.
+The smallest worm will turn being trodden on.
-		-- William Shakespeare, "King John"
+		-- William Shakespeare, "Henry VI"